Why Trying to Get 95+ on Google PageSpeed Insights for Your WordPress Site Will Drive You Mad!

 After installing this plugin the PageSpeed Insights stopped prompting me.
 Problem solved.

-Gzipping your site can load your pages faster and reduce the size of your files by up to 70 per cent.
+Gzipping your site can load your pages faster and reduce the size of your files by up to 70%.

 There are several ways you can enable Gzip on your site:

 - W3 Total Cache includes an option to enable Gzip.
 Go to Performance > Browser Cache > General.